 I’m a firm believer that it’s a parent or caregiver’s responsibility to give their child the best chance at growing into a truly awesome adult.
 Sometimes those chances land right in your inbox!

-Honestly when I saw that I’d been contacted about NCS, I thought they must be a sofa company.
+Honestly when I saw that I’d been contacted about NCS, I thought they were a sofa company.
 But reading further about the National Citizen Service, I realised immediately that this, this right here was what we’d been looking for for Beth!

 NCS strikes me as being a grown up version of the residential trips that a lot of children take at the end of Primary School.
 The 2-4 week programmes take place up and down the country during the Summer Holidays.
 Bringing together young people from different backgrounds, the scheme includes outdoor activities, community based social action and the opportunity to learn life skills with their peers.
 Not forgetting of course the party at the end – eyebrow pencils at the ready!

 16 and 17 year olds from all over England and Northern Ireland are invited to register their interest now, so that the scheme can find them a place that fits around family holidays or any other commitments they may have.
 This year more than 100,000 teenagers from different backgrounds will be put through a series of challenging activities to take them out of their comfort zones and develop their strength of character.
-Will your child be one of them?
+Will your child be one of them who achieves this milestone?